clickatellconnect/touch-android/README.md

 ChatActivity.startActivity(this/*activity*/, tenant);
 ```
 3. Touch SDK includes possibility to view/clear chats started by the client, in order to do
-that, use PersistenceService from TouchSdk.service().persistenceService()
+that, use PersistenceService from TouchSdk.getInstance().persistenceService()
 ```java
 PersistenceService persistenceService = TouchSdk.getInstance().persistenceService();
 List<ChatModel> availableChats = persistenceService.availableChats();